yottaawesome/fsnd-project-2/README.md

 ## Setting up

-### :warning: Instructions outdated

-Following the backporting of changes to FSDN Project 3 to this repository, the instructions below are no longer accurate.
-The instructions will be updated as soon as FSND Project 3 is complete.

 You'll need the following prerequisites to minimally run this project.
 Instructions for setting these up for Udacity's Vagrant VM are below.
 If you're using your own UNIX-like environment, consult your environment's package manager on how to best fulfill these prerequisites.

 * Python 3